 Changing personal information: first and last name, login, email, and password for any user.
 Uploading avatars.
 Creating custom views that display users.

 Administrators have unlimited access to all data and settings in Targetprocess.
 Administrator access level is a setting of a user account in the system.
-Other available user types are User, Observer and Contributor.
-What permissions Administrators have by default:
+Administrators are one of the user types in Targetprocess.
+Other possible types include User,

 Using roles to set permissions for users to add, edit, and delete entities in TargetProcess 3.
 Some other role-related settings, e.g. access to timesheets of the other users.